thupham96/100-python-projects/Day17_QuizGame/README.md

 ### Key Features:

-1. **Dynamic Question Handling**:
+1. **Static Question Handling**:
-   - The game supports an extendable list of questions, making it adaptable to different topics.
+   - The game loads an extendable list of questions from `data.py`, making it adaptable to different topics.

 2. **Score Tracking**:
    - Users receive real-time feedback and see their total score after each response.